Field research methods: Researching disability cultures 2403-OG-EN-FRMR

 7. Kozinets R. (2010) Kozinets, R. (2010) Netnography.
 Doing Ethnographic Research Online.
 Los Angeles: SAGE.

-Remark: Please find useful also own countries social sciences repositories for various disability studies issues needed for completing the grading assignments or use Google books repository.
+Remark: Please find useful also own countries social sciences repositories for various disability studies issues needed for completing the grading assignments, or use Google books repository or google Scholar.

 Additional information